kotlinw/kotlinw/kotlinw-statemachine-core/README.md

 ## Why use state machines

-By modeling execution flows and state changes in your code with state machines, your code will be more readable, more compact and easier to reason about.
+By modeling execution flows and state changes in your code with state machines, your code will be more readable, more compact, and easier to reason about.

 ## Example state machine